nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 24 hours, i.e., just after swarming (= day 0), day 1, day 2, and day 3.
 Termites were individually maintained in a Petri dish (φ = 90 mm) with a moistened piece of filter paper (a quarter of 70 mm).
-The bottom of the dish was polished so that termites could walk smoothly on the dish.
-We maintained each termite under the light condition of 16L8D and at 25°C during the interval of each observation.
+The bottom of the dish was polished so that termites could walk smoothly on it.
+We maintained each termite under the light condition of 16L8D and at 25°C during each observation interval.
 The observations were performed during the time of light conditions.

-Because the sampling rates of data acquisition were not constant in our servosphere, we smoothed the coordinates data with a median filter (k =5) and interpolated them to obtain the coordinates every 0.2 seconds (5Hz).
+Because data acquisition was not in a constant sampling rate in our servosphere, we interpolated the coordinates data to obtain the coordinates every 0.2 seconds (5Hz) after smoothing them with a median filter (k =5).
+Then.
 We removed data for the first five minutes and used the rest for 25 minutes for further analysis.

 First, we obtained the moved distance every 0.2 seconds (steplength).
-By summing up these steplengths, we calculated the total distances termites walked during 25 minutes.
-Also, we examinied pausing duration during this period.
-In *Reticulitermes speratus*, the previous study estimated that the threshold for moving and pausing was 0.7mm (Mizumoto and Dobata, 2019); termites are regarded as moving if they moved more than 0.7mm in 0.2 seconds, while they are pausing if less than 0.7mm.
-We measured the total pausing duration during 25 minutes observations.
-Then, we investigated the effect of time after swarming on walking distracts and pausing durations, using linear mixed models (LLM) that includes time after swarming (0, 1, 2, and 3 days after swarming), sex, and their interactions as fixed effects, and the original colony as the random effect (random intercept).
-The statistical significance of each variable was tested using the chi-square test (type II ANOVA), herein, and the following statistical analysis.
+We calculated the total distances termites walked during 25 minutes by summing up these steplengths.
+Also, we examined pausing duration during this period.
+In *Reticulitermes speratus*, the previous study estimated that the threshold for moving and pausing was 0.7mm (Mizumoto and Dobata, 2019); we regarded termites are moving if they moved more than 0.7mm in 0.2 seconds, while they are pausing if less than 0.7mm.
+We measured the total pausing duration during 25-minute observations.
+Then, we investigated the effect of time after swarming on walking distracts and pausing durations, using linear mixed models (LLM) that include time after swarming (0, 1, 2, and 3 days after swarming), sex, and their interactions as fixed effects, and the original colony as the random effect (random intercept).
+The statistical significance of each variable was tested using the chi-square test (type II ANOVA) herein and the following statistical analysis.

 Second, we evaluated the diffusive properties of individual movements.
-High diffusiveness is critical for the efficiency of random search when the targets are randomly distributed and searchers do not have any prior information on tagets (James et al., 2008; Mizumoto et al., 2017a), which is relevant for termite mate search before encounters (Fig. 1A) (Mizumoto and Dobata, 2019).
+High diffusiveness is critical for the efficiency of the random search when searchers do not have any prior information on the location of targets that are randomly distributed (James et al., 2008; Mizumoto et al., 2017a), which is relevant for termite mate search before encounters (Fig. 1A) (Mizumoto and Dobata, 2019).
 We computed the mean squared displacements (MSD) to compare the diffusive properties of individual movements across time after swarming.
 The MSD is defined as the mean of squared distance that an organism travels from its starting location to another point during a given time, τ.
 We obtained MSD in the range of 0.2 \< τ \< 1500, using the function *computeMSD*() in the package “flowcatchR”.
-To compare the MSD between time after swarming, we used a LMM, where τ, time after swarming, sex, and their interactions were included as fixed effects, and individual ids nested within original colonies were included as a random effect (random intercept).
+To compare the MSD between time after swarming, we used an LMM, where τ, time after swarming, sex, and their interactions were included as fixed effects, and individual ids nested within original colonies were included as a random effect (random intercept).
 MSD and τ were log transformed before the LMM fitting.

 *Evaluation of searching efficiency*

-Because termites moved less distances with less diffusive properties and a lot of pauses (Fig. 1B-E), searching efficiency is expected to reduce according to extended mate search.
-To quantify the searching efficiency, we used a data-based simulation approach.
-We projected trajectories of a female and a male after randomization and calculated if and when they encountered.
-When mate search of termites extended to multiple days, they synchronize their search efforts with the following swarming events (Mizumoto et al., 2017b).
+Because termites moved fewer distances with less diffusive properties and many pauses (Fig. 1B-E), searching efficiency is expected to reduce according to extended mate search.
+To quantify the search efficiency, we used a data-based simulation approach.
+After randomization, we projected the trajectories of a female and a male and calculated if and when they encountered.
+When mate search of termites extended to multiple days, they synchronized their search efforts with the following swarming events (Mizumoto et al., 2017b).
 Given that most termites do not extend mate search for multiple days due to pairing or predation (Mizumoto et al., 2016), we expect that mating encounters of extended mate searchers are usually with new mate searchers (day 0 individuals).
 Thus, we investigated the encounter efficiency in the combinations of 0 day-0 day, 0 day-1 day, 0 day-2 day, and 0 day-3 day trajectories.
 We picked up one trajectory with 5 FPS of a female and a male and place them at a